wiktor-falek/flashcards/backend/README.md

 <br>

 ## POST `/auth/register`
-Creates an user if username is available, and specified email is not already verified
+Creates an user if username is available, and specified email is not already verified by another user
 ### Body
 ```
 username: string